-It is recommended to add computers to the same Computer Collection if you want to apply the same backup storage policy to all these computers.
+It is recommended to add computers to the same Computer Collection if you want to do any of the following:

+- Back up the same System State components on all these computers. - Apply the same backup storage policy to all these computers.